2bc4/streamlink-ttvlol/README.md

 # streamlink-ttvlol
 ## About

 [Streamlink](https://streamlink.github.io) Twitch plugin modified to work with the [TTV.LOL](https://github.com/TTV-LOL/extensions) API.
 This proxies the playlist request to a country where Twitch does not serve ads.
-Note that TTV.LOL can still rarely return a playlist with ads, if this happens you'll need to restart streamlink to get a different playlist.
+Note that TTV.LOL-like APIs can still rarely return a playlist with ads, if this happens you'll need to restart streamlink to get a different playlist or switch between proxies.

 Currently not compatible with TTV-LOL-PRO v2 proxies.